cda-tum/mqt-problemsolver/QUBOMaker/README.md

 </picture>
 </p>

-# MQT QUBOMaker: Automatic generation of QUBO Formulations from optimization problem specifications.
+# MQT QUBOMaker: Automatic Generation of QUBO Formulations from Optimization Problem Specifications

 MQT QUBOMaker is a framework that can be used to automatically generate QUBO formulations for various optimization problems based on a selection of constraints that define the problem.